 Shopping for light bulbs may appear to be an easy task, but did you know that there are many factors to consider in order to pick the right one?
 Chandeliers, pendant lights and other lighting fixtures in your home use different types of light bulbs in terms of their basic structure, voltage and wattage.
-In addition to that, you’ll also want to choose the most efficient bulb that can deliver the best lighting in case you’re aiming to create a specific ambience in your living space or work area.
+In addition to that, you’ll also want to choose the most efficient bulbs that can deliver the best lighting in case you’re aiming to create a specific ambience in your living space or work area.

 This is where the more complicated parameters of lighting come in.
 Unless you’re already an expert in lighting, factors such as illuminance, temperature, and color rendering index may sound strange to you.
 However, these are equally important benchmarks that need to be looked into.
 With the extensive array of light bulbs on the market plus the complex technicalities that need to be considered, choosing the right bulbs for your lighting fixtures can indeed get daunting.
 For this reason, we have put together a comprehensive guide to help you in your selection process.